 To prevent catching anything in moving machinery, always wear close fitting clothes and safety equipment appropriate to the job.
 Prolonged exposure to loud noise can cause hearing loss or impairment.
 Wear suitable authorized hearing protection, such as earmuffs or plugs to protect against loud noises.

 Operating equipment requires the full attention of the operator.
 Do not use radio or music headphones while operating machinery.

-Practice Safe Maintenance
+Practice Safe Maintenance procedures before starting work.

 Understand all service

 ACAUTION